StalePixels/D3/README.md

 .EVERY  Job scheduler.
 Will set NextRex 0x7F if the schedule is due.

-.UNTAR  POSIX compliant ESXDOS verion of UNTAR.
+.UNTAR  POSIX compliant ESXDOS version of UNTAR.

 Notable Changes
 -